noesantib1999/ICE_ICE/README.md

 Testing of 2-DOF Robotic ICE Catheter Manipulator for Minimally Invasive, Intracardiac Surgery

 ## Overview
+### Background
 Minimally invasive surgery (MIS) and robot-assisted surgery (RAS) are becoming more commonly used approaches to treat high-risk procedures due to their small-incision operation area, and enhanced precision and control, respectively.
 By combining these two methods together, you can get increased efficiency and effectiveness in various surgical operations.
-In cardiology, for example, they allowed for reduced mortality rates, lower median length of stay, less blood transfusions, and decreased risks of infection across different studies.
+In cardiology, for example, they allow for reduced mortality rates, lower median length of stay, less blood transfusions, and decreased risks of infection across different studies.
+Among the different areas in cardiology, echocardiography (or cardiac ultrasound) is one where RAS is still being  prototyped.

-jynfyh
+Transesophageal echocardiography (TEE) in particular, a historically common MIS procedure for heart ultrasound through the esophagus, has been the main method used to develop robot-assisted techniques, with outcomes such as reduced radiation exposure, precise, flixible control, and low-latency teleoperations.
+However, intracardiac echocardiography (ICE) is currently the most adopted method for examining ultrasound due to its thin catheter profile and ability to traverse through the heart chambers.
+Moreover, compared to TEE, ICE procedures tend to result in shorter length of stay, reduced fluoroscopy and sedation, and closer field of view to desired heart regions.
+However, this approach is still novel in robotic integration, leaving an opportunity for development of an ICE robotically-assisted system.

 ### Goal
-Design, build, and test a 2-DOF robotic mechanism adapter for navigation of an intracardiac echocardiography (ICE) catheter through a porcine heart via teleoperation and pedal movement
+Design, build, and test a 2-DOF robotic mechanism adapter for navigation of an intracardiac echocardiography (ICE) catheter through a heart
+## Hardware
+### Medical Equipment
+- ACUSON Acunav 8F Ultrasound Catheter (for Siemens Systems)
+- ACUSON P500 Ultrasound System

+### Materials
+- 3D Printed Parts (PLA, 15% infill) - see CAD Designs folder for files
+- Teensy 4.0 w/ Micro-USB to USB cable
+- 2 Miuzei High-Torque (25 kg*cm) Waterproof Servo Motors w/
+- AC-to-DC Power Supply (5.9 V)
+- 2 D-Profile Rotary Shafts (1/2" Diameter, 6" Long, 1045 Carbon Steel) - McMaster number: 8632T134
+- 4 Oil-Embedded Bronze Sleeve Bearings
+- Breadboard
+- Wires

 ## Assembly
 ### CAD Assembly: